mtnmts/rust-esp32-container/README.md

 # Usage

-To build your project, run this in the same directory as your Cargo.toml
+To build your project, run this in the same directory as your `Cargo.toml`.
+Your project needs to be mounted in `/code` to build out of the box.

 ```bash
 docker run -v $PWD:/code mtnmts/rust-esp32